P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Emissions Test

-If the reason for your P0430 code is a failing catalytic converter (more on causes below), your car will fail an emissions test.
+If the reason for your P0430 code is a faulty catalytic converter (more on causes below), your car will fail an emissions test.

-Quite simply, it’s not meeting the mandated safe environmental pollution standards.
+Quite simply, it’s not meeting the required safe environmental pollution standards.

-Getting an emissions test is one way to confirm that the problem is your cat rather than an oxygen sensor.
+Getting an emissions inspection is one way to verify that the problem is your cat rather than an oxygen sensor.

 Smell Of Rotten Eggs (Sulfur)